 Finally, if you’re a large group (say, 25 people) and you plan to use public transport a few times, you can consider T-grup.
 It gives you 70 trips within a 30-day period, for 1.135€ per trip.
-Obviously, it’s a multi-member ticket, so all group would be sharing the same paper ticket.
+Obviously, it’s a multi-member ticket, so all the group would be sharing the same paper ticket.

 Validating your ticket